Bluetooth® Low Energy (BLE), with its cost-effective, low-power infrastructure and its ubiquitous

 single-chip solution to combine UWB ranging and radar.
 Together, the KW45 and

 SR106 create a single-supplier solution that simplifies the design of Digital

 Key features.
 At the same time, the SR106 can do double duty, supporting

 in-cabin radar, as part of occupant-safety systems now being mandated in

 To streamline the development of automotive software and enable quick AUTOSAR

 certification for electronic control units (ECUs), the KW45 includes an NXP

-MCAL drivers, which maps all the on-chip MCU peripheral modules and external
+MCAL driver, which maps all the on-chip MCU peripheral modules and external

 KW45's MCAL driver package includes a complex device driver (CDD) for BLE.
 The